timvdm/OpenSMARTS/source/reading.rst

 A full OpenSMARTS stack consists of a parser, a subgraph isomorphism algorithm, a chemical backend and writer.
 A writer is not required for may applications and most implementations don't include it.
-Most implementations combine the 3 fist parts of the stack into a single piece of code.
+Most implementations combine the 3 first parts of the stack into a single piece of code.
 However, modularity is recommended and implementing these parts separately is highly recommended.
 Since an OpenSMILES parser is very similar to an OpenSMILES parser, it is also recommended to combine these to improve code reuse and benefit from bug fixes in